barais/notmuch-electron/README.md

 }
 ```

-In this file, you must configure
+In this file, you must configure:

-- the different smtp account (transport follows the nodemailer tranport configuration) (*smtpaccounts*)
+- the different smtp account (*transport* follows the nodemailer tranport configuration, *signature* is the signature to include in your message, *sentfolder* and *draftfolder*  correspond to the notmuch path used to save your sent and draft messages) (*smtpaccounts*)
+- the notmuch path used to save the message that can not been sent and that will be sent later (*defaultoutputfolder*)
 - the path for the different command used (base64, notmuch, notmuch-addrlookup, mktemp) (*notmuchpath*, *base64path*, *notmuchaddresspath*, *mktemppath* )
 - the path and template used to create tmpfile (*tmpfilepath*)
 - the path for your local email folder (*localmailfolder*)